CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repostory?

-It creates a linked copy of the original repo
+It creates a linked copy of the original repo on my local machine

 ## Question 11